 For undemanding filmgoers who just want to escape from reality for an hour or two, the movie has plenty of CGI alien action to offer as long as you turn off your brain.
 Completely.
-Because once you try to make sense of any of it, or even as much as pay attention to the characters, that’s when dumb fun (the most you can really get from typical big budgeted blockbusters) becomes just plain dumb and cliched.
+Because once you try to make sense of any of it, or even as much as pay attention to the characters, that’s when dumb fun becomes just plain dumb and cliched.

 The lead is Lt.
-Hopper, (played by Taylor Kitsch, a casting choice that already tells you this is not going to be good film based on his track record so far) an undisciplined hot shot.
-His love interest of course is a blonde hot chick named Samantha Shane (Brooklyn Decker) who is coincidentally the Admiral’s (Liam Neeson but don’t let his cameo fool you) daughter.
+Hopper, (Taylor Kitsch) an undisciplined hotshot.
+His love interest of course is a blonde hot chick named Samantha Shane (Brooklyn Decker) who is coincidentally the Admiral’s (Liam Neeson) daughter.
 Naturally, he doesn’t approve.
-The rest of the cast is paper thin.
+The rest of the cast is paper-thin.

-When the alien invasion starts rolling you do get a lot of action scenes, but none of them are really memorable (except that robotic yoyo of death that wiped out helicopters).
+When the alien invasion starts rolling you do get a lot of action scenes, but none of them are really memorable (except that robotic yoyo of death).
 The invasion itself doesn’t make any sense.
 The alien forces only respond to possible threats from weapons.
 Lt.
 Hopper somehow receives a vision of mass destruction, but the enemy doesn’t show any indication of harming humans unless provoked.

-The movie then ends predictably.
-Lt. turned commanding officer Hopper employs unorthodox but effective methods that defeat the alien flagship.
-Efforts form unlikely heroes (complete with a defining moment of a downtrodden hero who finds the courage to stand up and fight) seal the victory.
+The movie ends predictably.
+Lieutenant turned commanding officer Hopper employs unorthodox but effective methods that defeat the alien flagship.
+Efforts from unlikely heroes (complete with a defining moment of a downtrodden hero who finds the courage to stand up and fight) seal the victory.
 The surviving crew gets saved in the nick of time.

 Battleship was able to incorporate the board game that inspired it but there’s no effort here to make go beyond the mediocre blockbuster template.